GregShiner/cmpsc-470-final/docs/postmortem.md

     - Initial timeline estimates proved optimistic given the complexity of integrating borrow checking
     - Coordinating parallel development of the parser and static analyzer required multiple architecture revisions
-    - Balancing feature requests with maintaining project scope was an ongoing challenge
+    - Balancing features with maintaining project scope was an ongoing challenge

 ### Gregory Shiner - Language Guru & System Architect
 My focus as language guru and system architect was on designing the core language features while ensuring they could be effectively implemented within our architectural constraints.